Planning permission for houses in multiple occupation

 - St Peters and North Laine (PDF 1.8MB)

-There is no need to apply for planning permission for properties that were already in Class C4 use within the Article 4 Direction Area before the direction came into effect on 5 April 2013.
-You should seek to secure your own evidence, such as copies of tenancy agreements, to show that the property was in Class C4 use on or before 5 April 2013.
+You should seek to secure your own evidence, such as copies of tenancy agreements, to show that the property was in Class C4 use on or before the relevant date.
 You could also apply to the city council for a Certificate of Lawful Use.
 There would be a fee for this certificate.
 If you are in any doubt you should seek independent advice.

 Map of existing HMOs